DarthPlagueisTheWise/DarthPlagueisTheWise/README.md

 Currently honing my craft in Python, algorithms, and data structures.
 On a mission to engineer solutions that leave a lasting impact.

-- 🎤 Delivered a TEDx talk on overcoming challenges through innovation
+- 🎤 Delivered a TEDx talk on overcoming adversity through grit and resilience
-- 🏆 Awarded the Deccan Herald Changemakers Award for social impact
+- 🏆 Featured by Deccan Herald as a Changemaker for driving early detection
 - 🧠 Lover of algorithms, data structures, and computational thinking
 - 🚀 Constantly learning and growing
 - 🌌 Passionate about creating, innovating, and mastering the unseen